eacorder/restaurant/README.md

 # restaurant
-sample restaurant page using webpack to test webpack use and configuration
+sample restaurant page using webpack to test webpack use and configuration only using javascript